Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 ## Building the ModalWX app:
 (interaction time ~1hr)

-The ModalWX app is a Modal GUI based navigation tool for Modal source code.
+The ModalWX app is a Modal-GUI based navigation tool for Modal source code.
 A future version will be a standalone IDE.
 The app is based on the wxWidgets cross-platform UI library.
 To build this app you first have to download and build the wxWidgets library.